 Teaching Excellence Award for Online Teaching

-The Faculty Development Committee is inviting applications for nomination to the Regents’ Teaching Excellence Award for Online Teaching.
+The Faculty Development Committee (FDC) is inviting applications for nomination to the Regents’ Teaching Excellence Award for Online Teaching.
 Regents’ Teaching Excellence Award for Online Teaching recognizes individual faculty and staff for a strong commitment to engaged, online teaching and student success.
-This is a USG level award, and the Faculty Development Committee will select the Georgia Southern nominee from the submitted applications.
-The Faculty Development Committee is a diverse group that has representatives from each academic college and the library and is assisted by the Director of the Faculty Center.
+This is a USG level award, and the FDC will select the Georgia Southern nominee from the submitted applications.
+The FDC is a diverse group that has representatives from each academic college and the library and is assisted by the Director of the Faculty Center.
 The nomination portfolio will need to present and/or explain the nominee’s contributions, so that faculty members from various and diverse disciplines understand their value.

 Current full-time members of the teaching faculty and teaching academic staff must teach a minimum of 12 credit hours of fully online instruction across the fall, spring, and summer semesters.
 Fully online instruction for this award is defined as “95% or more of the course must be delivered fully online.”